shreyarora150/DQN-Agent-Music-Notes-Generator/README.md

-### run DQNMusic.ipynb to generate music
+### INFO 557 Artificial Inteliigence final project

-INFO 557 Artificial Inteliigence final project
+Run DQNMusic.ipynb to generate music

 A dqn agent to produce musical sequnece of notes.
 Created a music environment with current state holding previously 4 played notes in memory and action space consisting of 12 notes from C to B in order.